Male Hair Transplant

 Male pattern hair loss

-The majority of hair loss in men can be contributed to male pattern hair loss, which is referred to as androgenetic alopecia within the medical community.
+The majority of hair loss in men can be attributed to male pattern hair loss, which is referred to as androgenetic alopecia within the medical community.
 This genetic type of hair loss presents in a typical pattern on the scalp, with the hairline receding back from the forehead and balding subsequently occurring on the top of the head.
 Men experience balding differently, with some only experiencing a receding hairline, while hair loss in others will progress until only a small wreath of hair is left in a semi-circle across the back and sides of the scalp.

 Male pattern hair loss affects between 50 and 80% of men at some point in their lives.
 The rate of loss and age of onset varies greatly between different populations of people.
 About 50% of Caucasian men, for example, will be affected by male pattern baldness to some extent by the age of 50.
 Japanese and Chinese men, on the other hand, are much less likely to be affected by androgenetic alopecia.